 Signs and tests

 Children with conduct disorder may go on to develop personality disorders as adults, particularly antisocial personality disorder.
-As their behaviors worsen, these individuals may also develop significant drug and legal problems.
-Depression and bipolar disorder may develop in adolescence and early adulthood.
+As their behaviors worsen, these individuals may also develop problems with drug abuse and the law.

 Calling your health care provider